The flattest 10km in town, with the bonus of being measured to IAAF standards.

 Train Crossing Notes.

 After approx 3.7km, the event course crosses the railway lines on Maxwells Road.
-In the unlikely event the bells are sounding as you approach, you’ll simply be sent on a “1000m Train Detour” over the Chapel Street Bridge towards Bay Central prior to returning to the Maxwells Road crossing.
-Later in the event course, those who were on the “1000m Train Detour” will be clearly directed on a “1000m Train Shortcut” while on Harbour Drive.
-The “Train Detour” and “Train Shortcut” have been measured to IAAF standards too, so irrespective of any detour, each 10km entrant will run the exact same 10km distance on the day.
+In the unlikely event the bells are sounding as you approach, you’ll simply be sent on a “1000m train extension” over the Chapel Street Bridge towards Bay Central prior to returning to the Maxwells Road crossing.
+Later on in the event course, those who were on the “1000m train extension” will be clearly directed on a “1000m train shortcut” while on Harbour Drive.
+The “train extension” and “train shortcut” have been measured to IAAF standards too, so every Half Marathon entrant will run the exact same Half Marathon distance on the day.

-– If you are directed on a “1000m train detour” (due to a train passing over the Maxwells Road line at the time you approach) you’ll be handed a wristband half way through this detour.
+– If you are directed on a “1000m train extension” (due to a train passing over the Maxwells Road line at the time you approach) you’ll be handed a wristband half way through this extension.

 Let us take care of everything – you just enjoy your day!